metauni/metauni.github.io/index.md

 Metauni is a community of scholars in the Metaverse, with 3D virtual environment and voice chat provided by [Roblox](https://www.roblox.com/) and whiteboards and other [open source tools](https://metauni.org/posts/open/open) scripted in Luau.
-We use [Discord](https://www.discord.com) for livestreams and community organisation.
+We use [Discord](https://www.discord.com) for community organisation.
 All are welcome: see the [instructions](https://metauni.org/posts/instructions/instructions) and

 <p align="center">
   <span style="font-size:x-large;"><a target="_blank" href="https://www.roblox.com/games/8165217582/The-Rising-Sea">Enter metauni</a></span>